What filament / materials can be printed on Fusion3’s 3D printers?

 How do you recommend I store my filament?

 It is extremely important to keep your filament dry!
 When you are not printing, seal it in a plastic bag with desiccant (moisture absorbent).
 Filament that has absorbed moisture is much more likely to print poorly and/or jam your hotend.

 I’ve heard that print heads tend to either wear our quickly or jam/clog while using specialty infused filaments?

-Not often, this is one of the main reasons why Fusion made the decision to use E3D all-metal hotend and incorporate a hardened steel nozzle.
+This is the case with 3D printers that use brass nozzles in their print heads.
+Fusion3, on the other hand, made the decision to use E3D all-metal hotend and incorporate a hardened steel nozzle.
 Unlike brass nozzles, hardened steel nozzles do not degrade when using abrasive filaments.
-For some infused materials, especially those that incorporate metals that are irregularly sized, we recommend using the optional .6MM print head when used on the F400-S.
+For some infused materials, especially those that incorporate metals that are irregularly sized, we recommend using the optional .6MM print head.

 Can Fusion3 printers work with flexible materials like Ninja-flex(TM)?

-Fusion3’s F400 3D printers print most flexible materials very well including those made from TPU, TPE, Nylon and PCTPE.
+Fusion3’s F410 3D printer prints most flexible materials very well including those made from TPU, TPE, Nylon and PCTPE.
 We have found that NinjaTek’s Ninja-FlexTM material is the only prominent flexible material that does not work well with our printers.
 We have certified materials very similar to Ninja-flex that you can use as a substitute.
 Please contact our support team if you require assistance in identifying a flexible material for your particular application.